‘The Young And The Restless’ Spoilers For The Week Of May 13: Adam Shakes Up Genoa City

 The Young and the Restless spoilers for the week of May 13 through 17 brings Adam’s stunning return to Genoa City and his family reels from the news.
 Plus, Paul must decide what to do about Mia Rosales while Nate makes a play for Abby.

-Nikki (Melody Thomas Scott) has stunning news for Victoria (Amelia Heinle).
+Nikki (Melody Thomas Scott) has stunning news for Victoria (Amelia Heinle.)
 She’s figured out Victor’s (Eric Braeden) secret, and it’s Adam.
 That’s right, Victoria finds out that her brother is alive.
 When Billy (Jason Thompson) learns that Adam is alive, he plans to protect his family, according to The Inquisitr.
 Adam killed Delia, and Billy will not allow Adam to hurt anybody else in his family.
-By the end of the week, Victoria decides concerning Billy.
-Things have gone well between them, so it’s possible she will say yes to his proposal.
+By the end of the week, Victoria decides concerning Billy’s proposal.
+Things have gone well between them, so it’s possible she will say yes.

 Later, Victor works to bring back Adam’s memories as he returns to Genoa City from Las Vegas.
 Sharon asked him to come, and at the last minute, Adam hopped on the plane with them.
 When they get into town, Victor makes sure Adam sees details from his old life to help his son remember.
 Ultimately, Victor takes matters into his own hands.
 However, Adam’s reunion with his family is short-lived.